-MEPs have proposed key measures to improve the FuelEU proposal, but climate ambition remains too low in the TRAN committee's text
+MEPs have proposed key measures to improve the FuelEU & AFIR proposals, but climate ambition remains too low in the TRAN text

-The Parliament Committee tasked with dealing with transport issues, TRAN, has proposed three main changes to the Commission text:
+The Parliament Committee tasked with dealing with transport issues, TRAN, has proposed three main changes to the Commission text on FuelEU Maritime:

-- Slightly stricter GHG targets, notably from 13% to 20% in 2035, but the ambition remains unchanged in 2025 and 2030 with just -2% and -6% compared to 2020 baseline; - A sub-quota was introduced to mandate ships to use at least 2% RFNBO fuels by 2030, but applying only to large companies;

-A multiplier of 2 was introduced to reward companies using RFNBOs, which doubles their contribution to the GHG targets.
+- Slightly stricter GHG targets, notably from 13% to 20% in 2035, but the ambition remains unchanged in 2025 and 2030 with just -2% and -6% compared to 2020 baseline; - A sub-quota was introduced to mandate ships to use at least 2% RFNBO fuels by 2030, but applying only to large companies; - A multiplier of 2 was introduced to reward companies using RFNBOs, which doubles their contribution to the GHG targets.

-Although the text represents a clear compared improvement to Commission's version, it is still far from the ambition proposed by the associated committees ENVI and ITRE.
+Although the text represents a clear improvement compared to the Commission's version, it is still far from the level of ambition proposed by the associated committees ENVI and ITRE.
 While the ENVI committee text is the most ambitious one, both opinions provide a clear pathway to zero-emission shipping by 2050, with a strong e-fuel sub-quota and stricter targets in the first years.
-This deserves to be discussed in plenary, existing considering especially the contradiction between the EU's calls on the

-IMO to phase-out all GHGs from shipping by 2050 and the absence of such a goal in EU domestic law.
-The proposed pathway is also very much behind commitments from the private sector, with major cargo-owners willing to go zero-emission by 2040 already: and European shipowners themselves have sent positive signals to the Parliament to adopt targets compatible with the Paris Agreement, both for ships and fuel suppliers.
-Last but not least, adopting a stronger RFNBO sub-quota is essential to match the European Parliament's position in RED III, which requires fuel suppliers to deliver 1,2% of transport fuels to the maritime mode, or the equivalent of 9.5% of maritime fuels.
+This deserves to be discussed in plenary, especially considering the existing contradiction between the EU's calls on the IMO to phase-out all GHGs from shipping by 2050 and the absence of such a goal in EU domestic law.
+The proposed pathway is also very much behind commitments from the private sector, with major cargo-owners willing to go zero-emission by 2040 European shipowners already; and themselves have sent positive signals to the Parliament to adopt targets compatible with the Paris Agreement, both for ships and fuel suppliers.
+Last but not least, adopting a stronger RFNBO sub-quota is essential match the to European Parliament's position in RED III, which requires fuel suppliers to deliver 1,2% of transport fuels to the maritime mode, or the equivalent of 9.5% of maritime fuels.